sajjadhossainshohag/sajjadhossainshohag/README.md

 ---

 ## 🧑‍💻 About Me
-- ⚡ Strong experience in **Laravel, React, Next.js, and API development**
+- ⚡ Strong experience in **PHP, Laravel, React, Next.js, and API development**
 - 💡 Interested in **FinTech, SaaS platforms, and AI products**
 - 🎯 Goal: Build impactful products that help businesses scale
 - 🌱 Active contributor to **Livewire, Laravel, and open-source packages**